Close

 Introduction

-The goal of the project is simple: democratize e-books.
-Instead of repeating what I've already written, read the first project log to understand the ethos of this project.
+The goal of this project is simple: democratize e-books. instead of repeating what I've already written, read the first project log to understand the ethos of the project.
+I'm writing this nearly a year after publishing that project log and I can happily say I now have a proof-of-concept for a cloud-to-hardware open source e-reading solution.
+For granular details take a look at the project's repository.

 MuPDF